Hohhot: Ming and Qing era

 In 1557, the Tümed Mongol leader Altan Khan began building the Da Zhao Temple on the Tümed plain in order to convince the Ming dynasty (1368–1644) government of his leadership of the southern Mongol tribes.
 The town that grew up around this temple was called the "Blue Town" (Kokegota in Mongolian).
 The Ming had been blockading the Mongols' access to Chinese iron, cotton, and crop seeds, in order to dissuade them from attacking the North China plain.
-In 1570, Altan Khan successfully negotiated the end of the blockade by establishing a vassal-tributary relationship with the Ming, who changed Kokegota's name to Guihua (歸化 (归化, Guīhuà); postal: Kweihua; Return to Civilization) in 1575.
+In 1570, Altan Khan successfully negotiated the end of the blockade by establishing a vassal-tributary relationship with the Ming, who changed Kokegota's name to Guihua (歸化 (归化, Guīhuà); postal: Kweihua; naturalization (belongs to + transform into one)) in 1575.
 The population of Guihua grew to over 150,000 in the early 1630s as local Mongol princes encouraged the settlement of Han Chinese merchants.
 There were occasional attacks on Guihua by Mongol armies, such as the total razing of the city by Ligdan Khan in 1631.
 Altan Khan and his successors constructed temples and fortresses in 1579, 1602 and 1727.
 The Tümed Mongols of the area had long since adopted a semiagricultural way of life.
 Hui merchants gathered north of the gate of the city's fortress, building a mosque in 1693.
 Their descendants formed the nucleus of the modern Huimin district.

 After the Manchus founded the Qing dynasty (1644–1912), the Kangxi Emperor (reigned 1661–1722) sent troops to control the region, which was of interest to the Qing as a center of study of Tibetan Buddhism.
 Just 2 km northeast of Guihua the Qing built the strong garrison town of Suiyuan (綏遠 (绥远, Suíyuǎn Suīyuǎn)), from which they supervised the defense of southwestern Inner Mongolia against Mongol attacks from the north in 1735–39.
 Guihua and Suiyuan was merged into Shanxi province and became Guihua County (歸化縣 (归化县, Guīhuà Xiàn)) of Qing China.
 French missionaries established a Catholic church in Guihua in 1874, but the Christians were forced to flee to Beijing during the antiforeign Boxer Rebellion of 1899–1901.